Guilherme-Monte/Notebook/README.md

 ## Things to improve:
-- Toast for when creating and deleting notes (Could also reset the input's values to make it more clear);
+- Toast for when creating and deleting notes (Could also reset the input's values to make it more clear)
-- Highlight the stats button;
+- Highlight the stats button
-- Put the statistics on a graph;
+- Put the statistics on a graph
-- Use React Router;
+- Use React Router
-- Include user authentication;
+- Include user authentication
-- Use an API instead of a mockAPI;
+- Use an API instead of a mockAPI

 ## To do:
 - Create and delete for notes ✅